ebinbellini/ebin-bubbl/README.md

 ## Configuring

-You can configure the color scheme by editing the COLOR section of the config.h file.
+The color palette is fetched from your Xresources file.
+You can configure which Xresources colors are used and the fallback color scheme by editing the COLOR section of the config.h file.
 You can also add new icons in the ICONS section.